John 1: Analysis

 English language versions, which typically divide biblical chapters into sections, often have more divisions: for example, there are 5 sections in the New International Version and the Good News Translation, and 7 sections in the New King James Version.

-Hymn to the Word (1:1–18)
+Hymn to the Word (verses 1–18)

 The first part (verses 1–18), often called the Hymn to the Word, is a prologue to the gospel as a whole, stating that the Logos is "God" ('divine', 'god-like', or 'a god' according to some translations).

 Comparisons can be made between these verses and the narrative of Genesis 1, where the same phrase "In the beginning" first occurs along with the emphasis on the difference between the darkness (such as the "earth was formless and void", Genesis 1:2 in the King James Version) and the light.

 Methodist founder John Wesley summarised the opening verses of John 1 as follows: